Mhoover41/Stroke-Prediction/README.md

 ## Model Recommended:
 For this business problem, we want to look at F1 score and recall mostly.
 This is an extremely unbalanced class so accuracy will not be a good metric.
 Recall in terms of stroke diagnosis would be the percentage of patients who actually have a stroke and are correctly identified by the model.
 Recall is important metric because missing a stroke case can have serious consequence for the patient's health and recovery.

-Overall KNN with Feature Engineering gave the best results with the highest F1 score of our positive class (Stroke).
-It also had the highest Recall for the positive class and the lowest False Positives.
-It did reduce the False Negatives as well.
+Overall Random Forest with Under Sampling gave the best results with the lowest False Negatives (Type II Errors) at 15%.
+The F1 score of our positive class (Stroke) was 23%.
+Accuracy was 72%.
+It also had the highest Recall for the positive class of 85%.